gura-conf/gura/gura.md

 int4: -17
 ```

-For large numbers, you may use underscores between digits to enhance
-readability.
-Each underscore must be surrounded by at least three digit on right side.
+For large numbers, you may use underscores between digits to enhance readability.
+Each underscore must be surrounded by at least one digit on each side.

 ```yaml
 int5: 1_000